thmoa/octopus/README.md

 3. Run [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) body_25 and face keypoint detection on your images.

 Semantic segmentation and OpenPose keypoints form the input to Octopus.
 See `data` folder for sample data.

+## Texture

+The following code may be used to stitch a texture for the reconstruction: https://github.com/thmoa/semantic_human_texture_stitching

 ## Citation